cheretbe/notes/linux/locales.md

 # or
 localectl status

+# View more information about specific variable
+locale -k LC_TIME

 # Generate locales on Debian/Ubuntu
 # It reads /etc/locale.gen and shows dialog to select locales to generate